Getting Things Done. We hear so much about tactics and tools to help with this. It seems to be one of those things I’m always working on.

 - I love how simple this one is.
 Great for jotting down tasks quickly.
 But, not great for organizing or categorizing.

-- My recently discovered and most favorite app.
+- My recently discovered and current favorite app.
 Workflowy quickly won me over.
 The ability to abstract information into different layers of detail through simply nesting bullet points is genius.
 I say genius carefully, because I don’t use that often.
 It’s so simple, so elegant.
 And the incorporated search, tags, and quick launch feature are perfect.

 - Note: Workflowy is not really a task manager.
 It’s actually more like a mindmapping and note taking tool.
 But it allows you to treat bullet points as tasks.